 However, there have been occasions when one party has created a fake profile of their spouse then exchanged communications back and forth to incriminate their ex.

 Save Electronic Communication

 One way of combatting fake electronic evidence is to make sure that you save any electronic communication between yourself and the other party.
-If you do this, you will be able to show that the other party has fabricated something.
+If you do this, you will show that the other party has fabricated something.

 Learn Everything You Can About Different Types of Evidence

-Many people, whether they are parties to a case or attorneys representing parties to a case, can be reluctant to deal with electronic evidence.
-However, it is important to learn and be comfortable working with all types of evidence that can be useful as evidence in a case including electronic evidence.
+Whether they are parties to a case or attorneys representing parties to a topic, many people can be reluctant to deal with electronic evidence.
+However, it is essential to learn and be comfortable working with all types of valuable evidence in a case, including electronic evidence.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"